Conflict is probably unavoidable when you’re working with others.

 6. Celebrate the Resolution as a Squad

-Once the conflict has been resolved, acknowledge specific contributions from individuals involved.
+Once the conflict has been resolved, acknowledge specific contributions from the individuals involved.
 This will make them feel good about working towards a solution and will make the whole team more cohesive because of their united victory against the stumbling block they faced together.

 Whether it’s a small celebration like a good luck email or something else like an afternoon off, the recognition of success promotes team bonding.
 The trick is to praise staff regularly for taking a wise approach to their dispute in such a way that it is second nature to them every time it occurs.